 Your dog will be less likely to chew on inappropriate items if you provide him with appropriate chew toys, such as bones.
 They are also a rich source of calcium and phosphorus; they can help strengthen the jaw, and they may help fulfil a dog’s appetite.

-Chewing also stimulates the production of saliva enzymes which helps ward off gum disease and plaque buildup (this is true even for us humans).
+Additionally, chewing encourages the production of saliva enzymes, which aid in preventing gum disease and the accumulation of plaque in the mouth (this is true even for us humans).

 Which Bones Are Strictly Off-Limits?

 The American Kennel Club, the Food and Drug Administration, and PetMed Express are among the organizations that concur that no sort of cooked bone should ever be given to a pet.
 This includes bones that you cook at home or those you buy from a store to prepare at home.
 Because they are so fragile after cooking, bones from cooked poultry (including chicken, turkey, and others) should never be consumed.